medevice-users/advocacy/amanda.markdown

 >
 >
 >
-> If you are not sure which office to contact, please email again or contac= t
+> If you are not sure which office to contact, please email again or contact
 > Medtronic CareLink Patient Services at (800) 929-4043 and press option 2
 > for assistance.
 Our staff is available to take your call Monday through
 > Friday from 8:00 a.m. to 5:00 p.m.
 Central Time.